Insider Selling: Moderna, Inc. (NASDAQ:MRNA) CEO Sells 9,000 Shares of Stock

-Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of Moderna stock in a transaction dated Wednesday, August 25th.
-The stock was sold at an average price of $391.59, for a total transaction of $3,524,310.00.
-Following the transaction, the chief executive officer now directly owns 6,139,868 shares in the company, valued at $2,404,310,910.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of the firm’s stock in a transaction on Wednesday, September 1st.
+The shares were sold at an average price of $381.82, for a total transaction of $3,436,380.00.
+Following the transaction, the chief executive officer now directly owns 6,126,868 shares of the company’s stock, valued at $2,339,360,739.76.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 Stephane Bancel also recently made the following trade(s):